 We’re striving towards transportation equity and deepening meaningful relationships with communities of color and low income populations in Dane County.

 Our goal is to giveaway 3,000 bikes a year by 2023.

 Every year 25 million bikes are sold in the US.
-One-third of those bikes are 20” wheel-size, or smaller.
-Since kids grow like weeds, over 8 million bikes are virtually outgrown each year.
-Endless supply.
-Sustainability.The annual program consists of 3 main stages:
+One-third of those bikes are 20” wheel-size or smaller.
+Since kids grow like weeds, over 8 million bikes are outgrown each year.
+Endless supply=sustainability.The annual program consists of 3 main stages:

-- The Bike Collection – We try to collect as many bikes as possible in one morning at the very beginning of the season.
-This is done by having drop-off locations spread around the city and coordinating a volunteer effort to collect the bikes in UHaul trucks and bring them to the central warehouse location.
+- The Bike Collection – We collect as many bikes as possible in one morning at the very beginning of the season.
+This is done by having drop-off locations spread around the city and coordinating a volunteer effort to collect the bikes in U-Haul trucks and bring them to our central warehouse location.

-- The Bicycle Rehab Season – Over the next 10 weeks, we bring in hundreds of volunteers to help us CLEAN, PREP AND TUNE every single bike before it gets given to a kid.
-Individuals can register for a shift through our website here.
-We especially like scheduling group volunteer shifts for area employers, faith groups, business groups, etc. Email email@example.com to schedule your event now!
+- The Bicycle Repair Season – Over the next 10 weeks, we bring in hundreds of volunteers to help us CLEAN, PREP, AND TUNE every single bike before it’s given away to a kid.
+Individuals can register for volunteer shifts through THIS LINK.
+We love having corporate teams volunteer (employers, faith groups, business groups, etc.)!
+Groups of 4-8 people are ideal.
+Email us to schedule your corporate team building experience.

 Our Board of Directors and Staff